 As a teaching hospital, PennVet takes great pride in training the next generation of veterinary specialists, and this is particularly true in the Comprehensive Cancer Care service.
 All of our house officers – residents and interns – have earned their veterinary degrees and are practicing veterinarians.
 They are always supervised by attending specialists who are board-certified in medical, surgical, or radiation oncology.

 Even if you are primarily communicating with a house officer, rest assured that your pet has met one or more of our board-certified specialists, and that your pet's case has been reviewed in rounds with the entire medical, surgical, and radiation oncology team.

 It is important to remember that specialization is optional in veterinary medicine; not all veterinarians seek this additional training, which often encompasses 3-5 years beyond the 4-year veterinary degree program.
 Specializing in all aspects of veterinary oncology is becoming increasingly competitive.

 The Penn Vet Emergency Service is open 24 hours a day, 7 days a week, 365 days per year, including holidays.
 If you are concerned about your pet after hours, please call the Emergency Service at 215-746-8911, or bring your pet directly in for evaluation.

 If you need to bring your pet to a different Emergency Service that may be closer to you, they can also call this number for access to your pet's records.
 It is helpful to keep copies of your pet's most recent discharges from PennVet readily available in case you need to visit a different hospital on an emergency basis.

 The CCC service is open Monday-Friday.
 Routine appointments are seen Monday-Thursday.
-Please call the Appointment Desk (215-746-8387) if you are concerned about your pet during normal business hours, and ask to be connected to the CCC service.
+Please call the CCC service at 215-746-6557 and ask to speak with a doctor if you are concerned about your pet during normal business hours.
+After hours, there is always a doctor on call for emergency questions.
 After hours, there is always a doctor on call for emergency questions.